jinoklee/tReasure/README.md

 ### _**STEP1.
 Install the devtools package**_

 To install tReasure package, start by installing the devtools package.

-Open R or Rstudio and type on console
+Open R or Rstudio and type on console as below.
 <pre>
 <code>
 install.packages(“devtools”)